sigsum/sigsum-go/doc/tools.md

 # The `sigsum-submit` tool

-The `sigsum-submit` tool is used to create and/or submit an add-leaf request to a Sigsum log (as defined in the [Sigsum spec](https://git.glasklar.is/sigsum/project/documentation/-/blob/main/log.md).
+The `sigsum-submit` tool is used to create and/or submit add-leaf requests to a Sigsum log (as defined in the [Sigsum spec](https://git.glasklar.is/sigsum/project/documentation/-/blob/main/log.md).

-To create and immediately submit a request, pass both of the `-k` (signing key) and `-p` (policy) options, described below.
+To create and immediately submit one or more requests, pass both of the `-k` (signing key) and `-p` (policy) options, described below.

-To separate these two parts of the process (e.g., if the machine with access to the private signing does not have Internet connectivity), first run `sigsum-submit -k` to create and sign the request.
+To separate these two parts of the process (e.g., if the machine with access to the private signing key does not have Internet connectivity), first run `sigsum-submit -k` to create and sign the request.
 Collect the output, which in this case is the body of a Sigsum add-leaf request, and pass that as input input to `sigsum -p` later on, to submit it to a log.

+## Inputs

+Each input to `sigsum-submit` is either a message, a message hash, or a leaf request, depending on other options.
+Input files are provided on the command line; if no arguments are provided, a single input is read from standard input.

-## Options controlling output
+## Outputs

-By default the output of `sigsum-submit`, if any, is written to standard output.
-The `-o` option can be used to redirect output to a file.
+If the input is read from standard input, by default, the output of `sigsum-submit`, if any, is written to standard output.
+The `-o` option can be used to redirect output to the specified file (any existing file is overwritten).

+For file inputs, there's one output file for each input file.
+The name of the output file is constructed as follows:

+1. If there's exactly one input file, and the -o option is used, output is written to that file.
+Any existing file is overwritten.

+2. For a request output, the suffix ".req" is added to the input file name.

+3. For a proof output, if the input is a request, any ".req" suffix on the input file name is stripped.
+Then the suffix ".proof" is added.

+4. If the --output-dir option is provided, any directory part of the input file name is stripped, and the output is written as a file in the specified output directory.

+When output is written to a named file (i.e., not to standard output), the output is first written to a temporary file, which is atomically renamed to the specified name only on success.

 The tool can log various diagnostic messages, and the level of verbosity is controlled with the `--diagnostics` option, which takes an argument that can be one of "fatal", "error", "warning", "info", or "debug", the default being "info".